MysteryPuppy/Guide-to-Professional-Web-Design/guide/Before You Code.md

 # Before You Code

+This section contains information that I think every web designer should know.
+This information may not be *directly* related to making websites but it is important to have these skills and sometimes they are necessary to know in a work environment.
+Even if you consider yourself more of a designer, you do not want to have to depend on the programmers in your office to do a lot of extra work because you do not know how to use GitHub, host a website on your local machine, or do something else for you that is relatively easy to learn.

+::: tip
+The best way to learn something is to do it, especially when it comes to coding.
+Please follow along with the examples in this guide.
+:::

+## GitHub
-Before you can really delve into the actual coding of a professional looking website, you first need a way to manage, showcase, and share your code.
+Before you can really delve into the actual coding of a professional-looking website, you first need a way to manage, showcase, and share your code.
 Many businesses use [GitHub](https://github.com), [BitBucket](https://bitbucket.org/product), or some other repository hosting service to track and manage code.
 Ultimately, some websites are even deployed from GitHub (like this one where the code is hosted on GitHub and served through [netlify](https://www.netlify.com/) :tada:).
 GitHub and BitBucket work in a similar way so it is easy to pick up one if you use the other.
 In this guide we'll be using GitHub since it is more commonly used.

 Enough talk though, let's get hands-on.

-::: tip
-The best way to learn something is to do it, especially when it comes to coding.
-Please follow along with the examples in this guide.
-:::

-## GitHub
 If you don't have one already, make a GitHub account over at [https://github.com/join](https://github.com/join).
 After logging in, you should be able to create a new repository.

 ### Creating a Repository